 From the large polo field, walk up the service road to the Riding Arena.
 Pick a direction to go and start up the Inspiration Loop Trail.
 I like going to the right (doing the loop counterclockwise), because then you’ll get the ocean views on the way down the other side.

 About halfway up, there is an option to go off the loop onto the Backbone Trail.
 This is a trail that goes for the entire length of the Santa Monica Mountains.
-I don’t suggest doing that, but if you want to extend your hike a bit, you can go up and back as far as you want.
+I don’t suggest doing the whole backbone trail, but I would suggest going on it for a while until you reach the bridge (you can’t miss it):

 After you reach the bridge, or however far you want to go, simply turn around and return to the loop.